 - Use certain keyboard shortcuts

-- Use your phone to submit attempts.
+- Use your phone to submit attempts

 You need to have Respondus LockDown Browser downloaded on your computer to open a secure assessment in Blackboard Learn.
-If you haven’t yet downloaded the tools and try to open the assessment, a message appears with links where to download.
+If you haven’t downloaded the tools and try to open the assessment, a message appears with links where to download.
 Select the link to get started.

 Respondus Monitor is included in the LockDown Browser software.
 Your institution uses a unique LockDown Browser download link and application.
 Your instructor or your institution's help desk can provide you with the download URL.

 On the Course Content page, you can see the tools you need to open secure assessments and submit attempts.
 When you open a secure assessment, the Details & Information panel appears to provide more information about the grade, number of attempts, and other settings.
-You'll see which tools you need to continue.
+You see which tools you need to continue.

 Select View assessment.
 LockDown Browser launches in a new window.
 If your instructor required Respondus Monitor, the startup sequence begins.

 You'll also need Respondus LockDown Browser to view submitted attempts for secure assessments.
-After your instructor posts your grade, you can find it in multiple places without needing additional software.
+After your instructor posts your grade, you can find it in multiple places without additional software.

 Doesn't seem familiar?
 Jump to the "Original" help about grades and feedback for tests.

-You can see your score immediately if all questions are auto-graded.
-However, your instructor must manually grade some question types such as Essays, and then post the test grade and feedback.
+Your instructor must manually grade some question types such as Essays, and then post the test grade and feedback.

 Surveys aren't supported in the Ultra Course View at this time.